Daniel Adni

-He began his training in Haifa, where he made his debut at age 12.
+He began his training in Haifa and made his debut at age 12.
 He studied with Vlado Perlemuter at the Paris Conservatory, winning the Premier Prix 3 times.
 Afterwards he studied with Géza Anda in Zurich (1970).
-In 1970 he made his London debut.
-He won the Young Concert Artists International Auditions (1976) and the Phillip M. Faucett Prize (1981).
-He has toured throughout the world and played with the leading orchestras and conductors.
+In 1970 he made his London debut, won the Young Concert Artists International Auditions (1976) and the Phillip M. Faucett Prize (1981).
+He toured throughout the world and played with leading orchestras and conductors.

 In 1999, he and Tessa Katzenellenbogen were married in London, England.